kailash-manasarovar/statement/docs/timeline/2023/june.md

     ![YouTube results of trumpet teachers apparent name](../../content/images/vidal-s-s-h-search.png)

+### Who is posting this for me to see?

+- It seems to me that this is rather damning content for the trumpet teacher.
+- Could he really be posting it himself?
+- I wonder who was posting content which appeared to be grassing-up the trumpet teacher?
+- And why?

 ## Sunday 18th June Alicante airport

 - On my return from Dublin to Alicante, I'm walking towards the arrivals hall and I see the trumpet teacher standing there waiting.